coin100-dao/coin100Web3/chatGpt.md

 Implement logic to adjust COIN100 price based on fetched data also there is no more mumbai test net ... its amoy

-remember it's 2024 so make sure you find the latest libs versions ... make sure all the libs you import exist so search some data first
+remember it's 2024 so make sure you find the latest libs versions ...

+so like in chainlink interface: we only have the following
+"""
+AccessControllerInterface.sol
+AggregatorInterface.sol
+AggregatorV2V3Interface.sol
+AggregatorV3Interface.sol
+AggregatorValidatorInterface.sol
+IAccessController.sol
+IERC677Receiver.sol
+IOwnable.sol
+ITypeAndVersion.sol
+IWERC20.sol
+LinkTokenInterface.sol
+""